-Apart from general evaluation made by management, there is an approval procedures which each potential customer has to follow.
+Apart from general evaluation made by management, there is an approval procedure which each potential customer must follow.
 Customer reliability is evaluated and approved by following departments:

 - department, which initiated cooperation with counterparty (usually Sales department or Purchase department);

 - Financial department;

 - Analytical department;

 - Audit department;

 - Legal department.